martinberger-ch/oci-monitoring/README.md

 $ python3 pgsql-query-ci-running-zurich.py
 Connected to DB.
 Query ran
-0
+3
 Connection closed.
 ```

-If the result is pushed as a metric, can be verified on the Pushgateway homepage.
+The result is pushed as a metric, this can be verified on the Pushgateway homepage.

 ## Prometheus Push Gateway

 According the Python script, new data is loaded in Prometheus Push Gateway to port 9091 and scraped by Prometheus port 9090.
-Example for Protheus Gateway where data is loaded by jobs _oci_blockvolume_/_oci_compute_.
+Example for Protheus Gateway where data is loaded by job _oci_compute_.

 ![OCI Prometheus Push Gateway 01](images/oci_pushgateway_01.png)

 ## Grafana

-Grafana is reachable by address _your-machine-ip:3000_.
+Grafana is reachable by "http://your-public-ip:3000".

 - Username: admin
 - Password: Welcome1

-The Prometheus data source and a basic dashboard are deployed during the Grafana Docker setup process.
+The Prometheus data source and a basic dashboard are configured during the Grafana Docker setup process.
 Example for dashboard _OCI Demo - eu-zurich-1_:

 Prometheus data source:
 ![OCI Grafana 01](images/oci_grafana_01.png)